Compression fronts from fast radio bursts: Relaxation to the steady state

-The evolution of compression peak $C_{\max}(t)$ provides a simple way to quantify the front relaxation toward the steady-state.
+Evolution of the compression peak $C_{\max}(t)$ provides a simple way to quantify the front relaxation toward the final, exact steady-state.
 The evolution of $C_{\max}$ is shown in Figure~\ref{fig:Cmax} for $\sigu=3$, 10, 20.
 One can see that the timescale $\trel$ for approaching the steady-state $C_{\max}^\star=13$ increases with $\sigu$ in agreement with \Eq~(\ref{eq:trel}).
-The slow evolution occurs through a sequence of quasi-steady states with a nearly uniform mass flux in $\xi$, $F_{\rm m}=\rho(c-v)\approx const$.
-It implies a correlated growth of $\c$ and $C$: the relation $C\approx (\c^2+1)/2$ is sustained during the evolution (Figure~\ref{fig:c_C}).

-We conclude that at any large but finite $\sigu$, the wave packet approaches the steady state on a long timescale $\trel\sim \sigu\tcross$ (assuming negligible damping of the radio wave during this time).
-The conclusion might seem counter-intuitive: one might expect that the front has no memory on timescales longer than $\tcross$ since the plasma interacting with the wave packet is continually refreshed on the timescale $\tcross$.
-Nevertheless, the conservation laws require the propagating wave to retain some memory of its previous interactions with the plasma.
-Given enough time, the packet gradually builds up the strong compression $\trho/\rhou=\c\approx w$ --- the pattern of the MHD flow in the wave is ``groomed'' toward the steady state.
-Remarkably, this gradual evolution leads to a strong magnetic field in the packet, so that the plasma magnetization approaches $\sigma\approx w\sigu$.
-Thus, tremendous magnetic pressure develops in the propagating front while it finds a self-consistent steady pattern.
-At the same time, the final pattern of fluid motion established in the wave packet is the same as it would be in the absence of magnetic pressure, as the background magnetic field drops out from the steady-state solution $\cs(\xi)$.
+We conclude that at any large but finite $\sigu$, the wave packet approaches the steady state on a long timescale $\trel\sim \sigu\tcross^\star$ (assuming negligible damping of the radio wave during this time).
+This conclusion may seem counter-intuitive: one might expect that the front has no memory on timescales longer than $\tcross$ since the plasma interacting with the wave packet is continually refreshed on the timescale $\tcross$.
+Nevertheless, the conservation laws require the propagating front to retain some memory of its earlier structure.
+Given enough time, the front gradually builds up the strong compression factor $\trho/\rhou=\c\approx 1+w$ across the entire front --- the pattern of the MHD flow in the wave is ``groomed'' toward the steady state.
+Remarkably, this gradual evolution leads to a strong magnetic field in the packet, as the plasma magnetization approaches $\sigma\approx (1+w)\sigu$.
+Thus, huge magnetic pressure develops in the propagating front while it finds a self-consistent steady pattern.
+At the same time, the final pattern of fluid motion in the wave packet is the same as found for radio waves propagating in an unmagnetized plasma.
+The magnetic pressure drops out from the steady-state solution $\c=\cs(\xi)$ because $\sigma/\c$ is exactly uniform across the compression front (section~\ref{steady}).